Bugsy: Plot

 After arguments about Virginia's trysts with drummer Gene Krupa and various bullfighters and Bugsy's reluctance to get a divorce, Virginia makes a romantic move on Bugsy.
 On a trip to Nevada to make a maintenance call to a rough gambling joint, Bugsy is struck with the inspiration for a luxury hotel and casino in the desert of Nevada, which happens to be in the only state where gambling is legal.
-He obtains $1 million in funding from Lansky and other New York City mobsters, on the motion of going big doing it legit in Nevada.
-Virginia wants no part of it until Bugsy offers her a share, puts her in charge of accounting and begins constructing the Flamingo Las Vegas Hotel Casino in Las Vegas; however, the budget soon soars out of control to $6 million due to his extravagance.
-Bugsy tries everything to ensure it gets completed, even selling his share of the casino.
+He obtains $1 million in funding from Lansky and other New York City mobsters, on the motion of going big, doing it legit in Nevada.
+Virginia wants no part of it until Bugsy offers her a share, puts her in charge of accounting, and begins constructing the Flamingo Las Vegas Hotel Casino in Las Vegas; however, the budget soon soars out of control to over $6 million through overspending and Hill's mismanagement.
+In desperation, Bugsy sells his own share to cover some of the losses.